Have 5 minutes? Help us improve how content is organized on IFC.org by completing a brief survey.

 As part of our efforts to use the power of evolving technologies and business models to create opportunities for all, we recently conducted the first global study on women and ride-hailing.
 The study, which explores opportunities and challenges for women’s participation in ride-hailing, helps companies and other stakeholders better understand how emerging technologies and business models can remove longstanding barriers to women’s economic opportunities if designed with women’s needs in mind.

-The digital economy can be part of the answer to building safe, diverse, and inclusive workplaces and creating opportunities for all—so it’s important that both women and men participate equally in these new economic opportunities.
+Disruptive technologies can be part of the answer to building safe, diverse, and inclusive workplaces and creating opportunities for all—so it’s important that both women and men participate equally in these new economic opportunities.